 Instructions

-- Loosen the skin of the chicken by running your fingers under the skin of the breasts.
+- Loosen the skin of the chicken by gently running your fingers under the skin of the breasts.

-- When the chicken is done, all of the juices coming from the cavity should be clear.
-Remove the lemon from the cavity, cut it in half, and squeeze the juice over the chicken.
-Let rest 10 minutes before serving.
+- Remove the lemon, cut it in half, and squeeze the juice over the chicken.
+Let it rest for 10 minutes before serving.